-A more quantitative comparison is given in Fig. \ref{fig:ldf:early-late} (\textit{right}) which presents the ratio between corrected and directly simulated signals across 17 showers with zenith angles ranging from \SIrange{65}{85}{\degree} as a function of the lateral distance.
-The axis distance is normalized to the Cherenkov radius $r_0$ expected for these showers (cf.\ Eq.~\eqref{eq:ldf:r0}).
+A more quantitative comparison is given in Fig. \ref{fig:ldf:early-late2} which presents the ratio between corrected and directly simulated signals across 17 showers with zenith angles ranging from \SIrange{65}{85}{\degree} as a function of the lateral distance.
+The axis distance is normalized to the Cherenkov radius $r_0$ according to Eq.~\eqref{eq:ldf:r0}.
 As seen in the previous example, the accuracy decreases for larger axis distances.
 The inset shows a histogram of the presented data.
-The overall correction is better than 5$\,\%$.
+The overall correction is better than to within 5$\,\%$.